Pie TraynorHarold Joseph Traynor

-After starting his professional career as a shortstop for the Portsmouth Truckers of the Virginia League, Traynor was signed by the Pittsburgh Pirates in 1920.
-He would more than a half-century with the Pirates, working as a player, manager, broadcaster and scout.
+After starting his professional career as a shortstop for the Portsmouth Truckers of the Virginia League in 19820, Traynor was acquired by the Pittsburgh Pirates that same year.
+He would spend more than half a century with the Pirates, working as a player, manager, broadcaster and scout.

 In 1925, Traynor led the Pirates to their first pennant in 16 years.
 He hit .346 with a home run against the Washington Senators in the World Series, which Pittsburgh won in seven games.
-He led the Pirates to the pennant again two years later, but they lost the World Series to the New York Yankees.
+He led the Pirates to the National League pennant again two years later.

 Though he reached double digits in home runs just once, Traynor was a gifted hitter.
 Perhaps his best season was 1930, when he hit a career-best .366 and drove in 119 runs.